 A maximum of 50 titles may be charged against a borrower’s number.
 This maximum is independent of the type of materials.
 Classroom collections may exceed the 50-title limit.

 Items may be renewed for the original loan period except for the materials listed below.
 Renewals may be made at any branch, by telephone or on-line.
-If the material is needed for a longer time period, the patron must return the book to the library from which it was checked-out and request a longer time period (this cannot be done over the telephone or on-line).

 Click HERE to request an ILL